Grant Guidelines

 How are proposals evaluated?

-The Allocations Committee from the BEF Board reviews and evaluates applications closely based on the criteria outlined below.
+The Allocations Committee consists of 8-10 BEF Board Members.
+The committee reviews and evaluates applications closely based on the criteria outlined below.
+(See Rubric for more detailed information.)
 The committee then makes recommendations to the Board, and the Board as a whole determines which projects will be awarded funds.

 Grant applications should clearly describe the proposed project, with particular emphasis on: